nategoodman88/MovieDatabaseAPI/README.md

 # Movie Database API
-A Flask API application to interfact with a MySQL Database filled with the Blu Rays I own.
+A Flask API application to interfact with a MySQL Database filled with the Blu Rays I own

 Database is hosted on AWS RDS